1968 Canadian Ladies Curling Association Championship

-Event Summary
+Event summary

-Heading into the Wednesday evening draw (Draw 7), four teams had a shot of winning the championship as British Columbia and Manitoba were tied for first at 5–1, Alberta and Saskatchewan tied for third at 4–2.
+Heading into the Wednesday evening draw (Draw 7 – the third draw of the day), four teams had a chance of winning the championship, as British Columbia (BC) and Manitoba were tied for first at 5–1, while Alberta and Saskatchewan were tied for third at 4–2.

-Everything held status quo in the Wednesday evening draw with BC defeating New Brunswick 9–4, Alberta beating Newfoundland 10–2, Saskatchewan beating Prince Edward Island 8–7, and Manitoba defeating Ontario 8–7 in an extra end.
-With BC still having to face Manitoba and Alberta in both Friday draws, things remained wide open heading into the final day of round robin play.
+The status quo was maintained by the Wednesday evening draw results, with BC defeating New Brunswick 9–4, Alberta beating Newfoundland 10–2, Saskatchewan beating Prince Edward Island 8–7, and Manitoba defeating Ontario 8–7 in an extra end.
+With BC still having to face Manitoba and Alberta in the two Thursday draws, things remained wide open heading into the final day of round robin play.

-The penultimate draw on Thursday morning would end up seeing more clarity on whom would be in contention heading into the final draw on Thursday evening.
+The penultimate draw on the morning of February 29 provided more clarity on which teams would be in contention heading into the final draw on the Thursday evening.
 The first one to fall was Saskatchewan as they lost to New Brunswick 6–4, thus eliminating Saskatchewan from championship contention.
-Alberta would stay alive as they used scored five in the second end and never looked back in their 9–5 victory over Quebec.
-Meanwhile, Manitoba appeared to have a stranglehold in their matchup with BC as they lead 6–2 through six ends.
-However, BC would score five in the last four ends to win 7–6 and took over sole possession of first place.
+Alberta stayed alive as they scored five in the second end and never looked back in their 9–5 victory over Quebec.
+Meanwhile, Manitoba appeared to have a stranglehold in their matchup with BC as they led 6–2 through six ends.
+However, BC scored five in the last four ends to win 7–6 and took over sole possession of first place.

 The final draw would have huge implications, especially with the Alberta vs. BC matchup.
-If BC won, then they'd clinch the title outright, while an Alberta win would force a tiebreaker playoff.
+If BC won, then they would clinch the title outright, while an Alberta win would force a tiebreaker playoff.
 If both Alberta and Manitoba won, then a three-way tiebreaker would determine the championship.
-The latter scenario wouldn't come to fruition as Manitoba blew yet another lead (this time 7–5) after six ends as New Brunswick scored seven in the last four ends to win 12–7 and eliminate Manitoba.
+The latter scenario did not eventuate, as Manitoba blew yet another lead (this time 7–5 after six ends) and New Brunswick scored seven in the last four ends to win 12–7, eliminating Manitoba.